Reranking Social Media Feeds: A Practical Guide for Field Experiments: Feed Ranking

 \subsection{Content Editing}

-In addition to re-ranking the content of the feed, researchers can operate directly on individual posts.
-This intervention can involve direct manipulation of the post, such as editing the posts' visible social metrics (e.g., likes, comments, and shares), the appearance of the post (e.g., making some aspects of the post prominent), changing the attachments (e.g., replacing a link or a picture), or modifying the text.
+In addition to reranking the content of the feed, researchers can operate directly on individual posts.
+This intervention can involve direct manipulation of the post, such as editing the visible social metrics (e.g., likes, comments, and shares), the appearance of the post (e.g., making some aspects of the post prominent), changing the attachments (e.g., replacing a link or a picture), or modifying the text.
 These interventions may be important in addressing research questions on how the platform's design or content can affect the users.
 For example, the tone of existing posts can be subtly reframed to reflect a more positive sentiment or mitigate aggressive language.
 This intervention can allow researchers to explore how language choices in social media posts may influence user behavior, including interactions, affective experiences, discourse patterns, misinformation, or hate speech.
 Depending on the complexity of the desired edits, the modification can be achieved with simple dictionary substitution or complete reframing, e.g., leveraging LLMs to generate high-quality and contextual text.

 \xhdr{Summary} This section summarises the opportunities and challenges associated with down-ranking, up-ranking, and editing feed content.
-Down-ranking is generally the simplest intervention as it requires operating on content already available in the feed, whereas up-ranking, in the absence of access to the complete inventory, may require a more careful design to find or generate the posts to up-rank.
+Down-ranking is generally the simplest intervention, as it involves operating on content already available in the feed, whereas up-ranking, in the absence of access to the complete inventory, may require a more careful design to identify or generate posts to up-rank.
 Content editing can be combined with the previous methods and represents an effective strategy for testing the impact of social metrics, language, or post appearance.
-Furthermore, thanks to browser extensions' capabilities, these modifications can be combined with additional interventions.
-Some examples include extending the platform's functionality with widgets like the Twitter/X Community Notes labels or adding visual indications on some post characteristics, such as a warning about language toxicity.
-These interventions can be combined to achieve more complex experimental designs that fit particular research goals.
+Furthermore, thanks to the capabilities of browser extensions, these modifications can be combined with additional interventions.
+Some examples include extending the platform's functionality with widgets like the Twitter/X Community Notes labels, or adding visual indicators for certain post characteristics, such as a warning about language toxicity.
+These interventions can be combined to achieve more complex experimental designs that align with specific research goals.